ArpanKrChakraborty/code-to-win/README.md

 * `C Version `: sets the chosen *-std=* flag while compiling .c files.
 * `Flags`: For setting appropriate flags as you desire when you compile your file.
-* `Path to Snippets Folder`: A valid URI to the directory containing your template files.
+* `Path to Snippets Folder`: A valid path to the directory containing your template files.
-* `Broswer`: A URI to the location of your Chrome/Chromium/Firefox executable/binary.
+* `Broswer Path`: A path to the location of your Chrome/Chromium/Firefox executable/binary.
 ## How to Use:

 1. Install the extension from VSCode marketplace.